leberhard10/RoboND-DeepLearning-Project/writeup_deep_learning.md

 ---
 ### FIll Out Model_training.ipnyb

 For the first attempt, code from the segmentation lab was added to the model training and any default parameters in the file are used.
-An Nvidia1080 graphics card was used instead of AWS

 #### Encoder

 The encoder function is used to filter the image data by increasing the depth of the image and decreasing the size of the image.
-An encoder will allow This can be applied several times until the image data is reduced to a 1x1 convolutional layer.
+This concept was introduced in the convolutional network lesson.

 ```python
 def encoder_block(input_layer, filters, strides):